gincarbone/machine-learning-bitcoin/README.md

 # machine-learning-bitcoin
-A machine learning LSTM model to predict Bitcoin prices
+A machine learning LSTM model to predict Bitcoin prices of netx month